pomnabo/pomnabo.github.io/Javascript_Practice/BMI-Calc/README.md

 I know that this doesn't quite suffice, but I am also not an expert when it comes to measuring an individual's health based on these factors, and don't have the resources to produce a better selection for such a meager project.
 Ultimately, this project is not meant to be this extensive, and I do not want to misinform anyone either.

 If you have information that you feel would provide a more in-depth explanation of this measurement and how it intersects with non-binary gender indentity and trans people, I would love to hear from you!
 Please send me an email with any pertinent information to contact@pomnabo.com.

+Not as much of a challenge, but upon checking the completion of the javascript, I found the calculation to be inaccurate; so I changed the equation to account for this.

 ------------------------------
 Additional Notes: